bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 DisplayLink drivers were broken on High Sierra and never really fixed, so my dual monitor setup stopped working almost immediately after I got the computer.

 Going on to hardware, for starters the components are a bit stunted if you want a MacBook Pro without the ridiculous touch bar.
 The CPU only has four threads (hyperthreaded), only has 16GB of RAM (the maximum available), but it does have a remarkably fast SSD.
-Overall it just doesn't feel very "pro," and there's really nowhere to run if you want to have a real Esc key.
+Overall it just doesn't feel "pro," and there's really nowhere to run if you want to have a real Esc key.
 If that wasn't enough, I've discovered that my machine will randomly contact NASA to request a liftoff and starts running its fans at absolutely full blast, even though nothing is going on and I only have a single iTerm window open.
-At least the fans aren't very loud, even if they do have a particularly annoying high-pitched sound.
+At least the fans aren't loud, even if they do have a particularly annoying high-pitched sound.
 Curiously, if you click the Siri button it immediately throttles the fans down and cancels its impending trip to Mars.

 Together with the Yuri Gagarin fans on my machine I also got really horrible battery life.
-I've always liked MacBooks for their notoriously good batteries, but I have found this to absolutely not be the case.
+I've always liked MacBooks for their notoriously good batteries, alas I have found this to absolutely not be the case.
 My remaining battery estimates are mostly untrustworthy, and I probably can't get more than four hours on this MacBook.
-Also, I'm on board for the "USB-C all things!" bandwagon, despite the serious flaws of USB-C, but having only two ports is absolutely not enough, and please give me better ports, these are so flimsy connectors will pretty much just slide off of them.
+Also, I'm on board for the "USB-C all things!" bandwagon, despite the serious flaws of USB-C, but having only two ports is absolutely not enough, and please give me better ports, these are so flimsy connectors will pretty much just slide off them.

 The crown jewel of hardware goofs on this laptop is most definitely the keyboard however.
 After only six months, my `2` is almost completely stuck and my